 1. Types of audits

-- Define and describe various types of audits, including internal, external, system, product, and process.
+- Define and describe various types of audits, such as internal, external, system, product, and process.
 (Understand)

 2. Audit process

-- Define and describe various stages of the audit process (planning, performance, and closure), including audit scope and purpose, resources needed, audit schedule, opening meeting, interviewing, data gathering, document and record review, analysis of results, closing meeting, audit documentation (reporting), recordkeeping, and verification of corrective actions.
+- Explain various stages of the audit process (planning, performance, and closure), such as audit scope and purpose, resources needed, audit schedule, opening meeting, interviewing, data gathering, document and record review, analysis of results, closing meeting, audit documentation (reporting), recordkeeping, and verification of corrective actions.
 (Understand)

 3. Audit tools